Greg is an author of two self-published titles on Amazon, and an avid follower of the NBA.

 Now that we’ve established Tracy McGrady’s background as a player, we now move on to his descendants.
 Just how does one qualify to become a former NBA player’s descendant?
 There are no stringent criteria, but these three players are the closest we have in today’s game that have almost the same skill level and talent while having the same size as T-Mac.

 Paul George started out as a defensive specialist for the Indiana Pacers.
-He somewhat has the same career trajectory as Jimmy Butler and Kawhi Leonard – both started as defensive-minded players but eventually improved enough to become great offensive players in their own right.
+He has almost the same career trajectory as Jimmy Butler and Kawhi Leonard – both started as defensive-minded players but eventually improved enough to become great offensive players in their own right.
 Paul George is just one of the best two-way players the league has today.
 While constantly being on top of the Steals-Per-Game charts, he has had an MVP-worthy season by being just second in scoring.

 Paul George wasn’t popular at all until an opportunity came knocking when Danny Granger (then the Pacer’s first offensive option) went down with an injury.
 Paul George relished the playing time opportunity and eventually won Most Improved Player in 2013.
 This was during the very entertaining but short-lived Pacers-Heat rivalry, where Indiana didn’t win a single playoff series against the Heat but always somehow scared them enough.
 Paul George was starting to become un-guardable because of his talent at his size, and T-Mac comparisons were beginning to be whispered.

 When Paul George got traded to the Oklahoma City Thunder, it was a move which meant he wanted to win a championship and hoped he wouldn’t end up like T-Mac.
 The first year ended up below expectations as they were dominated by the Utah Jazz, but this year looks a lot different as the Thunder seem to be the favorites out West to dethrone the Golden State Warriors.